pedro33parreira/Port-of-Entry-Threat-Hunt/README.md

 🧭 Overview

-The Shinobi Threat-Hunting Lab is a full end-to-end investigation built using Microsoft Defender for Endpoint (MDE).
+The Port Of Entry Threat-Hunting Lab is a full end-to-end investigation built using Microsoft Defender for Endpoint (MDE).
 It simulates attacker behaviour such as:

 Host reconnaissance